Warm-up – Stretching – Cool-down

 · You feel greatly overtired and physically or mentally need a break.

-· You have a cold which is accompanied by chest congestion and high
+· You have a cold which is accompanied by chest congestion and high fever

 · You have a serious illnesses